Gulshan394/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+# Data-Analysis-Dashboard (Interactive Dashboard creation using MS Excel)
-I developed a comprehensive project in Excel, creating multiple dashboards and tables to analyze the data.
-This process involved several stages, including data preprocessing, data cleaning, and data visualization.
+To analyze hotel booking cancellation patterns and guest demographics across different years and months to identify key drivers and inform revenue management strategies.

+# Dataset Used